 When is DELA?

 DELA takes place during Orientation.
-The next sessions will take place in February 2016.
+The next sessions will take place end of July 2016.

 DELA RegistrationRegister for DELA